Hamidreza-Ramezani/QNCCL/README.md

 Communication-Efficient primitives for inter-GPU communication via quantization and encoding

 ## Introduction
-In this library, we optimized the all-reduce primitive (Ring and Tree algorithms) of [NCCL](https://github.com/nvidia/nccl) to achieve higher bandwidth via compression.
-In fact, each device compresses its buffer before sending it to another device.
+In this library, we optimized the all-reduce primitive (Ring and Tree algorithms) of [NCCL](https://github.com/nvidia/nccl) to achieve higherbandwidth via compression.
+In fact, each device compresses its buffer before broadcasting it to other devices.
 Besides, devices will decompress the received buffer.
-We used max-min method in this work, which is a lossy compression scheme.
+We used max-min method in this work.
+The details of compression scheme can be found in this [paper](https://arxiv.org/abs/1610.02132).
+Max-min is a lossy compression scheme.
 This means there would be a negligible error in our all-reduce operation compared to the [original](https://github.com/NVIDIA/nccl/blob/master/src/collectives/all_reduce.cc) one.
-But, that does not affect the overall results of machine learning experiments.
+But, that does not affect the convergence results of machine learning experiments.

 ## Build